lambda-feedback/Evaluation-Function-Boilerplate/README.md

 5. You are now ready to start developing your function:

    - Edit the `app/evaluation.py` file, which ultimately gets called when the function is given the `eval` command
+   - Edit the `app/preview.py` file, which is called when the function is passed the `preview` command.
-   - Edit the `app/evaluation_tests.py` file to add tests which get run:
+   - Edit the `app/evaluation_tests.py` and `app/preview_tests.py` files to add tests which get run:
        - Every time you commit to this repo, before the image is built and deployed
        - Whenever the `healthcheck` command is supplied to the deployed function
    - Edit the `app/docs.md` file to reflect your changes.
 This file is baked into the function's image, and is made available using the `docs` command.
 This feature is used to display this function's documentation on our [Documentation](https://lambda-feedback.github.io/Documentation/) website once it's been hooked up!